Current working papers

 - Previous version circulated with the title: “Should Monetary Policy Lean Against the Wind?
 Quasi-Experimental Evidence from Federal Reserve Policies in 1920-21”

-- Download online appendix: here
+- Download draft: here

 Dating the Lender of Last Resort